When depth unsettles: Why some people can’t handle those who feel deeply

 Lachlan Brown

 I’m Lachlan Brown, the founder, and editor of Hack Spirit.
 I love writing practical articles that help others live a mindful and better life.
-I have a graduate degree in Psychology and I’ve spent the last 15 years reading and studying all I can about human psychology and practical ways to hack our mindsets.
+I have a Graduate Diploma of Psychological Studies from Deakin University and I’ve spent the last 15 years reading and studying all I can about human psychology and practical ways to hack our mindsets.
 Check out my latest book on the Hidden Secrets of Buddhism and How it Saved My Life.
 If you want to get in touch with me, hit me up on Facebook or Twitter.

 What survivors of a hard upbringing often carry beneath the surface